HuangKY/king_country_house_sales/README.md

 ## Results<a name="results"></a>

-The main findings and the details of the analysis can be found at the post [here.](https://medium.com/@musictenors/what-affects-house-price-e6c073eed87f).
+The main findings and the details of the analysis can be found at the post [here](https://medium.com/@musictenors/what-affects-house-price-e6c073eed87f).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Must give credit to Kaggle for the data.
-You can find the Licensing and some other reference at Kaggle [here](https://www.kaggle.com/harlfoxem/housesalesprediction).
+You can find the Licensing and some other references at Kaggle [here](https://www.kaggle.com/harlfoxem/housesalesprediction).
 And feel free to use the code here.

 ## Feedback<a name="fb"></a>

-If you have any comments, ideas or feedback, feel free to leave your message either here or the post at [medium]((https://medium.com/@musictenors/what-affects-house-price-e6c073eed87f).
+If you have any comments, ideas or feedback, feel free to leave your message either here or the post at [medium](https://medium.com/@musictenors/what-affects-house-price-e6c073eed87f).
 And thank your in advance !